 Iglesia de Santa María la Blanca

 If one of my hotels hadn’t been right next door, I actually might have missed this hidden gem.
-The Church of Santa María la Blanca is located in the same-named street on the southern border of the old city center.
+The Church of Santa María la Blanca is located on the same-named street on the southern border of the old city center.
 It was built in the 17th century and is the headquarters of the Brotherhood of the Rosary of Our Lady of the Snows.

-After the Reconquest of Seville in 1248, all the city’s mosques ceded – except for three that were in what then was the Jewish quarter.
+After the Reconquest of Seville in 1248, all the city’s mosques were ceded – except for three that were in what then was the Jewish quarter.
 Those became synagogues.
 So this site was one of those synagogues.
 In 1391, after the anti-Jewish riot, however, it was transformed into a Christian church.
 A new façade was built of which the main portal and the lower part of the belfry are preserved.

 The major parts, however, were built in the 17th century.